learn-co-curriculum/dsc-logistic-regression-in-scikit-learn/README.md

     Name: Survived, dtype: float64

-Not bad; our classifier was about 85% correct for our training data!
+Not bad; our classifier was about 85% correct on our training data!

 ```python